CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Required**:

 - JRE 8, 9, 10, or 11 work best and must be installed on the host system or accessed via a network share
   - OpenJDK implementations are supported.
-See https://openjdk.java.net/ for information about these free and open-source implementations of Java.
+See [OpenJDK.java.net](https://openjdk.java.net "Apache Java website") for information about these free and open-source implementations of Java.
 - For remote scanning, the CIS-CAT host system must be able to communicate with the target system

 **Recommended Minimum**: